jint-method/jint-methodology/docs/readme.md

 # JavaScript In The Nick Of Time (JINT)

-JINT is not a UI Framework or a Web Framework, and it's not a JavaScript library.
+JINT is not a UI Framework, a Web Framework, and it's not a JavaScript library.
 JINT, at its core, is a question: **what would the web look like if we used the Just In Time (JIT) strategy for everything?**

-JIT has been used in manufacturing by [Toyota](https://en.wikipedia.org/wiki/Just-in-time_manufacturing) since the 1960s.
-The earliest JIT compiler was created around the same time by [John McCarthy](https://en.wikipedia.org/wiki/Just-in-time_compilation) while he worked on the [LISP](https://en.wikipedia.org/wiki/Lisp_(programming_language)) programming language.
-JIT compiling is currently utilized by Google's [v8 JavaScript Engine](https://en.wikipedia.org/wiki/V8_(JavaScript_engine)) which is used by Google Chrome, Chromium, Brave, and Opera browsers along with Electron applications and Nodejs.
+Just in time has been used in [manufacturing since the 1960s](https://en.wikipedia.org/wiki/Just-in-time_manufacturing) and the earliest JIT compiler was created by [John McCarthy](https://en.wikipedia.org/wiki/Just-in-time_compilation) while he worked on the [LISP](https://en.wikipedia.org/wiki/Lisp_(programming_language)) programming language.
+JIT compiling is currently utilized by Google's [v8 JavaScript Engine](https://en.wikipedia.org/wiki/V8_(JavaScript_engine)) and Google Chrome, Chromium, Brave, and Opera along with Electron  and Nodejs.

-The purpose of JINT is to provide a methodology for efficiently loading, parsing, and running web sites & applications on devices ranging from the newest iPhone to the government-subsidized Nokia 2 on a 2g network.
+The purpose of JINT is to provide a methodology for efficiently loading, parsing, and running websites & applications on devices ranging from the newest iPhones to the Nokia 2 with network conditions ranging from 5g to offline.
+What you load matters but when and how you load it matters more.

 ## Key Concepts: